 1. Microwave Noodles.

-Many recipes instruct blanching all types of fresh noodles in boiling water as the first preparation step.
-This causes the noodles to stick together unless more oil is mixed in after blanching.
+More often than not, a pack of fresh noodles tend to clump tightly together.
+Many blanch clumped fresh noodles in boiling water as the first preparation step.
+Blanching causes the noodles to stick together unless more oil is mixed in after blanching.

 After 2 mins of heating on high, un-cover and loosen noodles with chopsticks.
 Return to microwave oven, cover and re-heat for 3 to 5 mins on high.